 What To Consider About Baby Sleep Time

-So let’s dive into all that we need to consider when we talk about baby sleep time and how to have a happy, well-rested baby!
+Let’s dive into all that we need to consider when we talk about baby sleep time and how to have a happy, well-rested baby!

 Suggested Amount Of Baby Sleep

-Here are some generally agreed upon sleep times for babies.
+Let’s look at generally agreed upon sleep times for babies.
 Some babies will have higher sleep needs than others, so you don’t have to go to the letter.

 Remember the rule of thumb above!